How do you respond to your kids when they swear? Is it worse to tell someone to ‘shut-up’ or casually drop an f-bomb? Does swearing include blasphemy?

 Kids can have strong opinions about swearing too.
-Today a student was telling me how uncomfortable she is when her friends swear and her almost visceral reaction to particular ‘bad’ words.
+Today a student told me how uncomfortable she is when her friends swear and her almost visceral reaction to particular ‘bad’ words.
 We also talked about why kids swear.

 1. Swearing for some kids is about empowerment